-Webster detailed the process of finding out what buyers and sellers want and managing their expectations, which she says is the hardest part of the job.
+Webster says the hardest part of the job is finding out what buyers and sellers really want and managing their expectations.
 Keeping a seller happy can be just as important as perfecting a listing.
 Once, after a showing of a $10 million listing, Webster was fired for not calling the owner with an immediate report.
 “Our job is very intense,” she says.
 “We’re always on the front lines.
 Always.”

-Paul MacMahon, a realtor in Dallas, wrote to us, “We work with people in all stages of life, good and bad … Selling and buying homes is almost always an emotional roller coaster and we are there with our clients every step of the way.
+Paul MacMahon, a realtor in Dallas, says: “We work with people in all stages of life, good and bad … Selling and buying homes is almost always an emotional roller coaster and we are there with our clients every step of the way.
 We talk to people when they're ecstatic, infuriated, excited, and defeated.”

 Most agents are independent contractors working under brokers and are paid solely on commissions, which means they only make money when a transaction closes.
 Agents generally make between 5 and 7 percent, and depending on the state, that amount goes to the listing agent’s broker or can be split between the buyer and seller’s agent brokers.
 Lease commissions vary, but they're usually between 40 and 100 percent of one month's rent.